szorfein/dots/dot_dotfiles/awesomewm/dot_config/awesome/README.md

 | SpaceMono Nerd Font | miami, machine |

 ## File Structure
++ `config`: Everything that can be customized is here (programs used, value for monitoring, text icons, etc...).
 + `daemons`: Contains all tasks launched in the background, track cpu usage, network, volume, etc... and emit a signal used by widgets.
 Daemons are used for display notifications too.
 Many codes comes from the [vicious lib](https://github.com/vicious-widgets/vicious).
 + `icons`: Default icons used by all themes and all widgets.
 + `layouts`: Extra layouts displayed in awesome like `monitor_bar`, `start_screen`, `logout`, etc...